 Overview

-From 1 January 2026, ACRRM registrars training under the Rural Generalist Training Scheme (RGTS) will be transitioned to the Australian General Practice Training (AGPT) funded pathway of the ACRRM Rural Generalist Fellowship Program.
+From 1 January 2026, registrars who were training under the Rural Generalist Training Scheme (RGTS) transitioned to the Australian General Practice Training (AGPT) funded pathway of the ACRRM Rural Generalist Fellowship Program.

-Unifying the funding pathways enables ACRRM to offer a training program with clarity, simplicity and funding equity for registrars, training posts and supervisors.
+Unifying the funding pathways enabled ACRRM to offer a training program with greater clarity, simplicity and funding equity for registrars, training posts and supervisors.

 JACK_JASON-022